ikramu/Stock-analysis/stock_research/my_first_lstm_model/README.md

 First install the required libraries as follows.

+`pip3 install -r requirements.txt`

+In case installation is unsucessful due to clash with any existing libraries, install the missing libraries as follows.

-`pip3 install -r requirements.txt `
+`pip3 install -r requirements_no_versions.txt`

 Try the H\&M model using following command